-Announcing Book Five in the series: 'Women with an Attitude'.
+Announcing Book Six in the series: 'Women with an Attitude'.

 Buy your copy here